 Every patient’s immune system will react differently to a Lyme infection.
 Paying close attention to changes in your health after a tick bite is the best way to make sure you seek medical help as soon as possible and that treatment begins early for the best chance at a full and quick recovery.

 Avoiding ticks is the best way to avoid tick bites and lower your risk for Lyme disease.
-At Mosquito Squad of the Twin Cities, we offer Intensive Tick Treatment to eliminate ticks today with tick spray and tomorrow with tick tubes.
+At Mosquito Squad of the Twin Cities, we offer Intensive Tick Treatment to eliminate ticks today with tick treatment and tomorrow with tick tubes.
 Call today for a quote.